StevenAlber/kryonis-fiat-to-resonance-bridge/README.md

 ---

-## 📘 Overview
+## 📖 Overview

-This repository contains the official whitepapers of the **KRYONIS PAS Bridge Architecture**, a sovereign biometric validation system enabling Presence Alignment Score (PAS/PoC)–based authentication for hybrid transactions between Mastercard and Chainlink infrastructures.
+This repository contains the official whitepaper of the **KRYONIS PAS Bridge Architecture**, a sovereign biometric validation system that enables Presence Alignment Score (PAS/PoC)–based authentication for hybrid transactions between Mastercard and Chainlink infrastructures.

 The framework introduces:
 - A decentralized biometric coherence engine
 - Oracle interoperability for PAS transmission
 - CBDC-compatible dual-token architecture